nteract/commuter/README.md

 > /kəˈmyo͞odər/
 > a person who travels some distance to work on a regular basis.

+As commuters, we rush around from place to place all day.
+We go to work, school, and stores.
+We travel to locations near and far.
+Eventually, we return to our cozy home. :car: :office: :airplane: :tokyo_tower: :bullettrain_side: :department_store: :bus: :school: :bike: :city_sunset: :runner: :house_with_garden:

+Like commuters, our data travels around too.
+Sometimes we need a notebook at work and other times at a client's site.
+Wherever and whenever you need your notebooks, **commuter** has you covered.

+## What is "commuter"?

-Opinionated [nteract](https://nteract.io) focused server.
-Commuter reads notebooks from S3, has a directory explorer, and provides a jupyter compatible version of the contents API.
+As an opinionated [nteract](https://nteract.io) focused server, **commuter** reads notebooks from Amazon S3, has a directory explorer to find notebooks, and provides a jupyter compatible version of the contents API.
+You determine where your notebooks should reside and where they should be shared.
+Flexibility and convenience.

 ![commuter](https://cloud.githubusercontent.com/assets/836375/23089382/e330effa-f53c-11e6-85d0-7561ccdbe163.gif)

+Try **commuter** today and take your notebooks wherever you need them.

 [Demo](https://nteract-commuter.herokuapp.com/)

 ## Development

 Requires Node.js 6+ and npm 3+.

 1. `git clone git@github.com:nteract/commuter.git`